Stochastic Shared Embeddings: Data-driven Regularization of Embedding Layers: Introduction

 \section{Introduction}

 Recently, embedding representations have been widely used in almost all AI-related fields, from feature maps \cite{krizhevsky2012imagenet} in computer vision, to word embeddings \cite{mikolov2013distributed, pennington2014glove} in natural language processing, to user/item embeddings \cite{mnih2008probabilistic, hu2008collaborative} in recommender systems.
 Usually, the embeddings are high-dimensional vectors.
 Take language models for example, in GPT \cite{radford2018improving} and Bert-Base model \cite{devlin2018bert}, 768-dimensional vectors are used to represent words.
 Bert-Large model utilizes 1024-dimensional vectors and GPT-2 \cite{radford2019language} may have used even higher dimensions in their unreleased large models.
-In recommender systems, things are slightly different: the dimension of user/item embeddings are usually set to be reasonably small, 50 or 100.
-But the number of users and items is on a much bigger scale.
+In recommender systems, things are slightly different: the dimension of user/item embeddings are usually set to be reasonably small, 50 or 100, but the number of users and items is on a much bigger scale.
 Contrast this with the fact that the size of word vocabulary that normally ranges from 50,000 to 150,000, the number of users and items can be millions or even billions in large-scale real-world commercial recommender systems \cite{bennett2007netflix}.

-Given the massive number of parameters in modern neural networks with embedding layers, mitigating over-parameterization can play a big role in preventing over-fitting in deep learning.
-We propose a regularization method, Stochastically Shared Embeddings (SSE), that uses prior information about similarities between embeddings, such as semantically and grammatically related words in natural languages or real-world users who share social relationships.
+Given the massive number of parameters in modern neural networks with embedding layers, mitigating over-parameterization can play an important role in preventing over-fitting in deep learning.
+We propose a regularization method, Stochastic Shared Embeddings (SSE), that uses prior information about similarities between embeddings, such as semantically and grammatically related words in natural languages or real-world users who share social relationships.
 Critically, SSE progresses by stochastically transitioning between embeddings as opposed to a more brute-force regularization such as graph-based Laplacian regularization and ridge regularization.
 Thus, SSE integrates seamlessly with existing stochastic optimization methods and the resulting regularization is data-driven.

 We will begin the paper with the mathematical formulation of the problem, propose SSE, and provide the motivations behind SSE.
 We provide a theoretical analysis of SSE that can be compared with excess risk bounds based on empirical Rademacher complexity.
 We then conducted experiments for a total of 6 tasks from simple neural networks with one hidden layer in recommender systems, to the transformer and BERT in natural languages and find that when used along with widely-used regularization methods such as weight decay and dropout, our proposed methods can further reduce over-fitting, which often leads to more favorable generalization results.